loosewheel/lwcreative_tools/readme.txt

 position the measurements are taken from.
 When a node is right clicked a chat message is sent to the player as:

-NS: n EW: n H: n A: n
+NS: n EW: n H: n A: f.f L f.f

 NS is followed by the distance from the reference position in the North/South (z) direction.